Instant Pot beer cheese soup is a great German meal that’s sure to be a hit in your house too. Served with pretzel rolls, it’s our favorite.

 - Use wood spatula to deglaze and scrape any stuck on meat off bottom of the pot.

-- Pour in rest of beer.
+- Pour in beer.
 Set to saute again.

 - When it bubbles add mustard and gradually add shredded cheese.
 Stir until it is melted.